AliTurkarslan/Anti-Money-Laundering-AML-Transaction-Level-Models/README.md

 ## Dataset
+The dataset used in this project focuses on transactional data designed to simulate patterns indicative of **money laundering**.
+This dataset does not represent actual financial data but serves as a synthetic approximation for research purposes.
 **Not Included**: The dataset is too large to be included in this repository.
 **Download Instructions**: See `data/README.md` for detailed download instructions.